 It's good for the environment!

 Using a process called planned grazing, we put animals at the right place, at the right time, for the right reasons, mimicking natural processes.
 Grasslands developed in symbiosis with large herds of ruminants, and in nature, the moisture and bacteria that exist in the rumen of grazing animals is essential to the breakdown and cycling of nutrients.
-By timing when are where our herd is, we build topsoil and invigorate grass growth, which sequesters carbon.
+By timing when and where our herd is, we build topsoil and invigorate grass growth, which sequesters carbon.
 We have tripled our organic soil carbon since 1996.
 If we could raise soil carbon by 1% on one billion hectares of the world's grasslands, we could actually return to pre-industrial levels of atmospheric carbon.
-This is the focus of our work as the learning site for Roots of Resilience, a Hub of the Savory Institute.
+This is the focus of our work as the learning site for Roots of Resilience.

 Holistic Management is much more than just a grazing system.
 It is a values-based decision-making process that helps producers (and anyone else) work towards achieving their desired quality of life and future resource base/landscape.
 We have been using the Holistic Management decision-making process since the mid-90s and it has dramatically transformed both our land and our quality of life as a family.

 Holistic Management is based on four key insights:

 1. Nature functions in wholes.
 We cannot understand, let along manage, the complexity of nature simply by studying individual ecosystem processes or species.
 We must look at natural systems as wholes in order to begin to respond to the nuance and complexity presented by ecosystems.